 Development of smart energy modelling and management for the complete railway including operation of freight and passenger rolling stock.
-Energy management where vehicles and the infrastructure know their status and operational profile and forecast and optimize energy consumption and regeneration.
+Connected Driver Advisory Systems and energy management systems where vehicles and the infrastructure know their status and operational profile and forecast and optimize energy consumption and regeneration will be developed.
 Future autonomous trains progress will be taken into account.